WitchingHr/to-do-list/README.md

  - Why we need to loosely-couple our code!
  - Creating organized data structures
  - Retrieving and sorting data
+ - Getting element coordinates and using them to position new elements
  - Manipulating dates and building functions to format them
  - Saving to the browser with localStorage
  - Window.onload & Window.onresize